monciego/springboot-react-blog/notes.md

 - Is like a helper that knows how to talk to a database, fetch data from it, and save data to it, making it easier for your program to work with databases without having to deal with all the details itself.

+## Response Status for REST API

+- 200 OK: The request was successful.
+The server successfully processed the request and is returning the requested data.

+- 201 Created: The request was successful, and a new resource has been created.
+Typically used for POST requests that create new resources.

+- 204 No Content: The request was successful, but there is no content to return.
+This is often used for operations that don't return data, such as successful deletions.

+- 400 Bad Request: The request could not be understood by the server due to malformed syntax, missing parameters, etc. The client should modify the request and try again.

+- 401 Unauthorized: The request requires user authentication.
+The client must provide valid credentials (e.g., via HTTP Basic authentication) to access the resource.

+- 403 Forbidden: The server understood the request but refuses to authorize it.
+The client does not have permission to access the requested resource.

+- 404 Not Found: The server cannot find the requested resource.
+This is often used when the requested resource does not exist.

+- 405 Method Not Allowed: The request method (e.g., GET, POST, PUT, DELETE) is not supported for the requested resource.

+- 500 Internal Server Error: A generic error message indicating that something went wrong on the server's end.
+This is often used for unexpected server-side errors.

 ## React Context:

 - Context allows sharing data between components without manual passing through every level of the component tree.